So You Have High Blood Pressure, Now What?Heart Health

 If you have been diagnosed by your health care provider as having high blood pressure, you may be wondering what that means, exactly, and what you can do.

 A diagnosis of high blood pressure occurs when the force of your blood pushing against the walls of the blood vessels is too high.
 This continued pressure can cause damage to your arteries and cardiovascular system, which can lead to certain diseases of the organs.
 Your blood pressure will be checked at every medical appointment and if a pattern is recognized, you’ll want to discuss the risk factors and concerns.

 The target for blood pressure recently changed, putting many patients who were considered to have “normal” pressure or a pressure that was under control, into a higher risk category.
 The American Heart Association, the American College of Cardiology, and the National Joint Committee on Prevention, Detection, Evaluation and Treatment of High Blood Pressure made these changes based on a study published in the New England Journal of Medicine that clearly pointed to controlling blood pressure as the second best way to prevent heart attacks and stroke.
 Quitting smoking is number one.

-“An ideal range is no greater than 140 over 90, and if that can be lowered to 130 or 120 over 80, that’s even better,” explains Cliff Berger, MD, chief of Cardiology at Good Samaritan Medical Center.
+“An ideal range is no greater than 140 over 90, and if that can be lowered to 130 or 120 over 80, that’s even better,” explains Cliff Berger, MD, a Steward Health Care cardiologist.
 “The best tools for reaching those numbers are not medications, but a list of interventions that the patient can control.”

 How do I lower my blood pressure without medication?